zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 ## How to get started with ClickFunnels

 If you've decided that you want to use sales funnels, you are ahead of the game.
 But you might be thinking, how will you actually make a funnel?
 How long will it take?
 How do I know it will work?
 These are all valid questions that you should be asking.
 There's a reason ClickFunnels has become so popular, and it is that you have the choice to build your own funnel, or use pre-built funnels.
 ClickFunnels has many funnels offered off the bat including e-commerce funnels, email opt-ins, webinar funnels, and many more.
 The great thing is that the structure of these funnels are proven, and all you have to do is customize them for your business and add copy.
 The best part, users can build funnels, and instantly share them with anyone else in the world.
 This means all over the internet are people sharing their funnels for free so you can copy them and try to imitate their success.
 The key is to find funnels that are proven and have high conversion rates.
 This means less work for you, and can help you reach your goals faster.
 As long as you have a vision and a product to offer, you should have no issue launching your first funnel.

+## ClickFunnels Affiliate Program

+One of the biggest bonuses for ClickFunnels is the affiliate program.
+If you don't know what affiliate marketing is, it's when you get paid to promote other people's products.
+If you refer someone else to ClickFunnels, you get paid 40% of monthly recurring revenue.
+It comes out to about $40 per user when they get the base version, and you get paid monthly for as long as they have ClickFunnels.

+If you love ClickFunnels and have an audience to recommend it to, or find a way to advertise it, you can make some serious money.
+This program is open to all users for free, and should definitely be taken advantage of.

 ## Conclusion - Should you purchase ClickFunnels?